 “Crate training is a very individual decision.
-If someone doesn’t want to crate train, they may have to use baby gates or some other type of confinement to keep their puppy safe and out of trouble,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+If someone doesn’t want to crate train, they may have to use baby gates or some other type of confinement to keep their puppy safe and out of trouble,” Dr. Emily Singler, VMD, veterinary consultant for Fetch, says.
 “Pet parents who don’t crate train their puppies must be more vigilant about creating a bedtime routine.”

 If you do plan to crate train, when you bring home a new dog or puppy, you should start good habits right away by making a comfy den for your pup.

 Add a washable bed or blanket and some exciting age-safe chew toys to their new crate.
 If your pup is bored or stressed throughout the night, it’ll help to have something comforting to lay or chew on.
 Puppies must be monitored closely, however, to make sure they aren’t chewing, destroying or ingesting parts of a bed, blanket or toys.
 If you see or suspect that this is happening, take away what they’re chewing immediately to prevent an internal obstruction from occuring due to eating foreign materials.

 “Crate training’s very frequently a good option for puppies because it allows them to become accustomed to the crate as a safe place for them to go and rest,” Dr. Singler says.
 “The crate also helps tremendously with potty training and can keep a puppy from chewing and destroying or ingesting objects that can hurt them.
 It also reduces the likelihood of a puppy injuring themselves when they’re not being directly supervised.”